Declare or change your pension from another country

 You log in with your e-ID (swedish).
 Please check that the details we have about your pension payments from another country are correct.
 If they are not correct, or if you have other pensions that we have no information about, you must to declare this.

-- You will find it useful to obtain recent payment notices, decisions or other documents from the authority or body that pays your pension before you start filling in your declaration.
+- You will find it useful to obtain recent payment statements, decisions or other documents from the authority or body that pays your pension before you start filling in your declaration.
 Contact the payer if you do not have any supporting documents.

 - You do not need to submit a declaration or contact us if the details we have are correct.